 About Money Stir

-- I’m a web developer specializing in Drupal development.
+- I’m a PHP and JS web developer

 - Andrea runs a salon as a cosmetologist.
 I help manage the business.

 - We are in the 4th year of a 30-year mortgage.

 I’m Not Retiring Early